 Web development is an art, and artists are often obstinate and ready to fight for their ideas to the end!
-Such moods seldom contribute to a serene and calm working spirit within the team.
+Such moods seldom contribute to a calm working spirit within the team.

-Well, usability testing can help quell the passions before becoming a problem, for a very simple reason: it moves decision-making from the developer’s mindset and opinions to the client’s feedback and real needs.
-Ideas that do not meet their desires are quickly dispensed without any fuss and complaining from their creators.
-All their energy and passion can now be funneled into making your product better instead of having heated debates with their colleagues.
+Usability testing can help quell the passions before they become a problem, for a very simple reason: it moves decision-making from the developer’s mindset and opinions to the client’s feedback and real needs.
+Ideas that do not appeal to the user are quickly dispensed without any complaint from their creators.
+All their energy and passion can now be funneled into making your product better, instead of having heated debates with their colleagues.

-Finally, having your users’ feedback and guidance straight from the beginning means you will have sooner or later the best possible outcome, first for your customers and then for the reputation of your business.
+Finally, getting your users’ feedback and guidance right from the beginning means you will eventually achieve the best possible outcome, first for your customers and then for the reputation of your business.

-All in all, usability testing can do something truly wonderful for your firm: it can guarantee your success.
-Without it, you just work and wish for the best, like looking for a place just by picking upturns.
-You may find, you may not.
-Having a map, however, will make sure you will reach your destination, no matter how many mistakes you may do in between.
+All in all, usability testing can do something truly wonderful for your business: it can guarantee your success.
+Without it, you just work and wish for the best, like looking for a place by choosing random turns.
+You may find it, you may not.
+Having a map, however, will ensure you reach your destination, no matter how many mistakes you make on the way.
 This map is usability testing.

 The truth is that the creator can never be truly objective with its creation.
 Being too close to it blinds the web developer, making it difficult to perceive what matters to the user.
 Usability testing affords a fresh, genuinely objective look at things.

-Also, of all professionals, web developers should never underestimate the importance minor flaws and nuances may have for your user’s online experience.
-Modern-day online users are more demanding and less patient than ever, getting mad and being ready to reject an elaborate project that took months of hard work on a whim, just because something did not run as smoothly as they may have expected.
+Moreover, of all professionals, web developers should never underestimate the impact minor flaws and nuances may have on the user’s experience.
+Modern-day web users are more demanding and less patient than ever, ready to reject an elaborate project that took months of hard work on a whim, just because something did not run as smoothly as they expected.

 It maximizes your conversion rate and minimizes support costs

-it is official: based on a survey of the Nielsen Norman Group study, website usability testing has doubled conversion rates for all participating agencies and companies, and skyrocketed user satisfaction.
+it's official: based on a survey by the Nielsen Norman Group, website usability testing has doubled conversion rates for all participating agencies and companies, and skyrocketed user satisfaction.
 Considering the benefits mentioned above, this is hardly a surprise.

-Usability testing also minimizes support costs, since it cuts off unnecessary work on web developing and redesigning.
+Usability testing also minimizes support costs, since it prevents unnecessary development and redesign work.

-Closing, usability testing, after benefiting your business in so many ways, it gives you the upper hand against your competitors and helps stand out in your industry.
+Usability testing, after benefiting your business in so many ways, gives you the upper hand in the competition and helps you stand out in your industry.
 Suffice it to say that brand awareness and visibility, as well as reviews, are your best advertisers out there.
 Usability testing guarantees both.

-Now, we are ready to get to the essence of things.
-Setting up a usability test can be divided into certain stages or steps.
+Now we are ready to get to the essence of things.
+Setting up a usability test can be divided into a few stages.

-Naturally, there is a lot of ground laying before scheduling the testing sessions.
+Naturally, there is some preparation to do before scheduling the testing sessions.
 First of all, you must determine your goals.
-The questions below, or similar ones, can help a lot.
-All department managers and key team members must sit down and ask themselves:
+The questions below can help a lot.
+All key team members must sit down and ask themselves:

-Which are the specific questions we need to answer through this usability testing?
+What are the specific questions we need to answer through this usability study?
 Is there any chance we already know the answers to some of them?

-At which stage of the development are we exactly?
+At which stage of the development are we?

-When is the best time to have the usability testing?
+When is the best time to conduct usability testing?